Green Lake (Clark Reservation State Park)

 Walleye, chain pickerel, pumpkinseed sunfish, and golden shiner.

 General Fishing Information

-Main gamefish found in the lake are walleye and chain pickerel.
-Pumpkinseed sunfish can also be caught there.
-If fishing for the pickerel, try spinnerbaits, spoons or stickbaits.
+If fishing for chain pickerel, try spinnerbaits, spoons or stickbaits.
 Don't forget to use a wire leader to avoid having these toothy fish cut your line.
 For the walleye try stickbaits or jigs (bucktail or plastic) tipped with worms.

 Green Lake is stocked annually with approximately 20,000 walleye fry.
 Statewide fishing regulations apply.